 - Fish Emulsion

-Your garden soil is your plant’s home.
-Create a nutrient-rich environment and your plants will reward you with some lovely flowers, produce and fruit.
+Your garden soil is similar to the foundation of a house.
+It is where your plant’s call home.
+Create a nutrient-rich environment and your plants will reward you with some lovely flowers, tasty vegetables, herbs, and fruit.
+For more helpful tips visit: Gardening 101: Helpful Tips for Your Garden to Thrive